 Dr. Freda Deskin

-As a leader in education for four decades, Dr. Deskin taught for fifteen years at the pre-collegiate level and nine years at the University of Oklahoma.
+Dr. Deskin has been an education leader for over four decades.
+She taught for fifteen years at the pre-collegiate level and nine years at the University of Oklahoma.
 She served for six years as a university dean at Oklahoma City University until founding ASTEC Charter Schools in 2000.
 Dr. Deskin has been honored numerous times at every level for her teaching and leadership skills and for her community commitment.
 Dr. Freda Deskin has long been an innovator in education, impacting hundreds of thousands of learners.
 She established the “Oklahoma Odyssey of the Mind,” the Oklahoma Aerospace Academy, the International Aerospace Academy, “Team Quest,” ropes and leadership programs at both OU and OCU and co-founded For Youth Initiatives (FYI) a high school dropout awareness and prevention program.
 In 1985, Deskin was selected as a finalist in NASA’s “Teacher in Space” project, becoming one of only 100 individuals in the world with the official title of “U.S. Space Ambassador.”
-Dr. Deskin has been honored by more organizations than can be mentioned, including the Boy Scouts of America, the Girl Scouts of America and the American Institute of Architects, and the University of Oklahoma Jeannine Rainbolt College of Education’s “Career Achievement Award” her continued contribution to education.
+Dr. Deskin has been honored by more organizations than can be mentioned, including the Boy Scouts of America, the Girl Scouts of America and the American Institute of Architects.
+The University of Oklahoma Jeannine Rainbolt College of Education’s “Career Achievement Award” recognized her continued contribution to education.
 In addition, a host of education and business leaders have recognized Dr. Deskin with awards and citations for her outstanding contributions.

 Dr. Deskin has been featured in a number of national publications including Education Week and various educational videos.
 She is a member of the National and State “Women President’s Organization” (WPO) and the International Women’s Forum.
 She served on the State Individual’s with Disabilities Education Act (IDEA) Advisory Panel and is the chair of the Red Earth curriculum committee.
 Dr. Deskin is a member of Leadership Norman and Leadership Oklahoma City and Leadership Oklahoma.
 She has been inducted into the Women in Aerospace Hall of Fame in Washington, D.C. and the Oklahoma Educators Hall of Fame.